 Crown Royal’s sponsorship deal expired after the 2016 race.
 For 2017, the race briefly reverted to the original “Brickyard 400” name, and a new logo was created.
 The logo featured the name of the race on top of bricks, with an abstract wing & wheel along the bottom.
 Inside the circle of wing & wheel was the classic/retro “IMS” logo that was briefly used in some instances during the Centennial Era.
 The logo went through a few iterations, apparently appearing with and without a date.
 About a month before the race, Big Machine Label Group – formerly a presenting sponsor of the event – returned, this time as entitlement sponsor.
 Recording artist Brantley Gilbert was selected as the title star, and he would also perform during a pre-race concert.
 The race become officially known as the Brantley Gilbert Big Machine Brickyard 400.
 An updated version of the logo was released close to race day which reflected the new sponsor name.
 However, due to the late announcement of the sponsorship, most if not all merchandise and paraphernalia sold sported the original generic logo.

 Big Machine Label Group returned as title sponsor for 2018.
 The race was tentatively named the “Big Machine 400 at the Brickyard”, and an updated logo was made.
 The logo closely resembled the 2017 logo, with the similar bricks and abstract wing & wheel along the bottom.
 “Big Machine” was given a more prominent spot at the top, and the “400” was changed to have a red shadow and squeezed down to fit the “At The Brickyard” below it.
 At least two versions of this initial logo were seen, the first as simply “Big Machine…”, but later it was a changed to “Big Machine Vodka…” as they apparently decided to promote their vodka brand.
 Later on, a concert by the band Florida Georgia Line was added to the weekend, and the race name was again adjusted to add that reference.
 The race was officially the Big Machine Vodka 400 at the Brickyard Powered by Florida Georgia Line.
 The other big change for 2018 was the race moving from its longtime date in July or August to mid-September.
 The date chance is noticed on one of the bricks.
+A separate logo for the scheduled concert event, dubbed “FGL Fest”, was made.

 It should be noted that in May of 2018, when the new logo for the 2019 Indianapolis 500 was released to the public, it was mentioned that for the foreseeable future, the logos for the Indianapolis 500 (and presumably the Brickyard 400) were going to maintain a new consistent branding system.
 Going forward, the logos would have a core form, with various dynamic features, presenting and “creating a strong, consistent annual brand appearance for the event[s].”
 (LINK) With the 2017 and 2018 Brickyard 400 logos already closely resembling one another, it is possible the 400 logos in the foreseeable future will also follow this new branding structure.